 The HTO Foundation Inc. has been registered in the Philippines in 2012.
 Its headquarters are in Zamboanga City.

 The first Swiss association «HTO Zamboanga» was created in December 2014 and a new one has been created in January 2021.
 The board of the Swiss association works in partnership with the team in Zamboanga City to assure a smooth running of the home.

 Lorna Fe Haas, president and founder of the foundation

 Patricia Hofmann, fundraising officer

 Nathalie Kamoo, therapist

 Tax status of the Swiss HTO association

-The board is currently waiting for the validation of their tax exempted status in the Canton of Fribourg.
+According to the decision of the Canton of Fribourg, Holy Trinity House is exempted from tax and is considered of public utility from July 15 2021.
 Please don’t hesitate to contact us for any further information regarding the orphanage!

 Lorna Haas, founder, with Zamboanga City Mayor Beng Climaco